Esylus/Coding-Standards/3_TestingStandards.md

 1. Test only one thing per test to create a readable, reliable test.
 Do not create long and complex tests that test everything in a single method.
 2. Unit tests should be self-sufficient, isolated and avoid dependencies (databases, environment settings).
 A single test should not depend on other tests before it or the execution order of tests in general.
 Initialize and clean the test suite after every test run.
 3. Test should be deterministic.
 It's unacceptable to have a test that passes unreliably - a test should either pass all the time or fail until fixed.
 Running the test 1000 times should return the same same result every time.
 Never use randomized data in a unit test as it creates uncertainty and impossible to recreate the test.
-4. Naming conventions.
+4. Use naming conventions.
 To know why the test failed, you need to be able to understand it at a glance.
-Use proper test naming conventions.
 5. Do repeat yourself.
 In writing tests, readability is of high importance.
 If tests are similarily structured, it makes it very easy to read through a suite of tests and know exactly what each piece is testing.
 6. Test results and not implementation.
 Changing the inner workings of a method should not fail a unit test if the code produces the same output result.
 Implementaion will naturally grow and change as the project evolves.
 Private methods are part of the internal mechanics of a class and should only be tested if there is a very good reason to do so.
 Otherewise trivial refactoring can cause complication errors and failures in the tests.
 7. Avoid overspecification.
 While it seems logical to create well-defined, controlled, strict tests that observe exact process flow, it can "lock" the scenario under test and prevent it from changing in ways that do not affect the result.